richstoner/cshl-synbio-binder/README.md

 This code walks through how to create replace a specific gene of interest in one plasmid with another gene from a donor plasmid using a golden gate assembly technique.

-Thanks to Michael Smanski for providing guidance on this process.
+Thanks to Mike and Suzie Hsu for providing guidance on this process.

 <small><b>Packages used: coral, pandas</b></small>

-### Setting up CRISPR TXTL experiment on a LabCyte Echo
+### Setting up CRISPR TXTL experiment for a LabCyte Echo

 This code is similar to the Echo code described above.
 It takes a series of inputs, calculates required volumes, and generates the necessary plating scripts.

 This specific example demonstrates how to craft a complex set of conditions for conducting a CRISPR TXTL experiment.
 Here, we intend to look at differences between single-stranded and double-stranded DNA used to generate guide RNA for dCas9-mediated repression of a deGFP plasmid.

-Thanks to Linda Damore, Alex & John from Labcyte for providing guidance on this process.
+Thanks to Linda Damore and Alex & John from Labcyte for providing guidance on this process.

 <small><b>Packages used: pandas</b></small>